XSEDE Allocation Policies

 If a project still has unused allocation units at the end of the extended allocation period, the PI must submit a Renewal request to continue their XSEDE project; the request should explain the reasons for the unused allocation.

-Extension requests should be submitted via the POPS system.
+Extension requests should be submitted via the XRAS system.

 An acknowledgement of support from the appropriate service provider and XSEDE should appear in any publication of material, whether copyrighted or not, that describes work which benefited from access to XSEDE cyberinfrastructure resources.
 For suggested language, see How to Acknowledge XSEDE.

-For each resource available for allocation, a statement of recommended use is available in the XSEDE Resource Catalog.
+For each resource available for allocation, a statement of recommended use is available in the XSEDE Resources Overview.
 These guidelines describe Service Provider policies or usage models that may be emphasized or, conversely, may not be permitted on certain resources.
 PIs are advised to review these guidelines before submitting requests for specific resources.

-- For storage resources, calculations should describe the data to be stored and the amount of storage required for the data (record/file size, number of files/records, and/or other relevant characteristics).
+For storage resources, calculations should describe the data to be stored and the amount of storage required for the data (record/file size, number of files/records, and/or other relevant characteristics).
+Also the rationale for persistent storage on XSEDE allocated storage resources should be provided.
 Storage resource allocations are made directly in gigabytes.

-- A request for Extended Collaborative Support Services (ECSS) to enhance the effectiveness and productivity of work can accompany an application for resources at any level, or it can be submitted stand-alone as a Supplement to an active grant.
-It requires the Principal Investigator (PI) to answer five (5) questions in the Resource request section of POPS.
-This request will be reviewed, usually in conjunction with your XSEDE grant proposal.
+A request for Extended Collaborative Support Services (ECSS) to enhance the effectiveness and productivity of work can accompany an application for resources at any level, or it can be submitted stand-alone as a Supplement to an active grant.
+It requires the Principal Investigator (PI) to answer five (5) questions in the Resource request section of XRAS.
+This request will be reviewed, usually in conjunction with your allocation proposal.
 ECSS management will then assess whether there is also a good potential match with the experts available to collaborate with your team.
 For more information please visit the ECSS page.

 Different resource types define different units for making resource requests.
 The XSEDE Resource Catalog shows the allocation request unit for each resource.
 Throughout the remainder of this document, the following resource types and allocation units are used: